AndersNielsen77/AndersNielsen77.github.io/_posts/2024-05-06-final-assignment.md

 Comment on: renewabe energy production is very similar for Dk and Se, does not include nuclear power.

 ## Plot 5 - different energy types % of production over time
 When looking into the different types of energy, Sweden and Denmark does display a significant difference.
 Sweden has a rather large production of nuclear power, which Denmark does not.
+Currently, nuclear power is not classified as a renewable energy source, but rather a 'low-carbon' energy source by the EU.
+This me
 Comment on cultural differences, legislations etc.

 <iframe src="/Newnewnewdrugsmap.html" height="500" width="700"></iframe>